 The Check Control monitors vehicle functions and alerts you to any malfunctions in the systems monitored.
-Check Control messages involve indicator or warning lamps in the displays and, in some circumstances, an acoustic signal.
-To adjust the volume of the signal, refer to the Owner's Manual for Radio.
+Check Control messages involve indicator and warning lamps in the display and, in some circumstances, an acoustic signal as well as text messages at the bottom of the Control Display.